Meowmerry/meowmerry/README.md

 - ⚡ Fun fact: ...
 -->

-# ~  👋 Hello Let's begin.
-I'm delighted you are here!!  😄 ~
+# ~  👋 Hello and Welcome — I'm So Glad You're Here!   😄 ~

 <img src="./asset/cover.png"  width="100%" />
 <img src="./asset/giphy.gif" width="5%" />

-My name is Thasanee, but you can call me Meow.
-I am a software developer who is passionate about creating delightful experiences for users.
+Hi!
+I'm Thasanee — but you can call me Meow.

-As a professional software engineer, I have experience contributing to the design and development of software.
-I particularly enjoy the front-end aspect of design, which involves creating visually appealing and user-friendly interfaces that meet client needs.

-I have excellent skills in identifying potential issues and implementing effective solutions for products.
-Additionally, my strong problem-solving and organizational abilities make me a valuable asset in any multidisciplinary setting.

-I work well in a team atmosphere and prioritize effective communication to ensure that everyone is on the same page.

-🔭
+I'm a Software Developer who’s passionate about crafting meaningful, intuitive user experiences.

+I specialize in front-end development and love transforming design concepts into functional, responsive, and accessible interfaces.
+I bring strong problem-solving skills, attention to detail, and a collaborative spirit to every team I join.

+🌱 A little about me:
-🌱 I’m currently working on a software Engineer.
+🛠️ Currently working as a software engineer

-I can speak Thai, Loas, English and a little Spanish.
+🌍 Multilingual: Thai, Lao, English, and a little Spanish

-I love to learn and challenge myself.

-My top used programming languages are `JavaScript` and `TypeScript`, `React`.
-FYI!!
+📚 Always learning and up for a challenge

+💻 Most used tech: `JavaScript`, `TypeScript`, `React` and `Other...`

 <!-- <img src="./asset/code.png" width="80%" /> -->